Doctorate in Engineering and Computing Education

 Choosing an Advisor

-The student will choose a faculty from the College of Engineering and Computing as their dissertation advisor.
-A co-advisor could be selected from within the College or from outside.
+Students will select a faculty member from the CEC to serve as their dissertation advisor.
+A co-advisor may also be chosen from within the college or from outside the college.

 Assembling a Committee

-The students will assemble a Dissertation Committee of at least four faculty members—including Major advisors.
-Two committee members must be ESM faculty, or ESM-affiliated faculty and one must be FIU faculty from outside of ESM.
+Students must form a Dissertation Committee with at least four faculty members, including the major advisor(s).
+At least two committee members must be ESM faculty or ESM-affiliated faculty and one member must be an FIU faculty member from outside of ESM.

 • Presentation and Submission of a Dissertation Proposal

-The student will present and defend their plan for dissertation study.
-The purpose of the proposal is to provide an opportunity for the student to demonstrate their abilities to scope and plan a research project and communicate that plan both in writing and orally.
+The student will present and defend their dissertation research plan.
+The purpose of the proposal is to show the student’s ability to design and plan a research project and communicate it clearly in writing and orally.
+The proposal must be submitted to at least three members of the dissertation committee, including at least two from ESM or the STEM Transformation Institute.

 • Submission and Defense of Dissertation

-After submission of the dissertation and completion of all other required work for the PhD degree, the candidate will be given a final oral thesis defense examination by the Dissertation Committee.
+Students must complete at least 15 dissertation credits.
+After submitting the dissertation and completing all other degree requirements, the candidate will defend their work in a final oral examination before the Dissertation Committee.

 Apply to FIU